Our products

 How to choose and buy quality salted cod?

-When buying salted cod, its visual appearance reveals a lot about its quality.
-A good specimen has a uniform pearly color, without yellowish spots that indicate lipid oxidation.
+When buying salted cod, visual appearance reveals a lot about its quality.
+A good specimen has a uniform pearly color, without yellowish spots indicating lipid oxidation.
 The texture should be firm but not rigid, a sign of balanced curing.

-The thickness of the cut directly affects the desalting time.
+The thickness of the cut directly influences desalting times.
 Pieces 2-3 centimeters thick require 24-36 hours of soaking, while thinner fillets rehydrate in 12-18 hours.
-Need advice on specific weights?
-Specialists can calculate exact quantities based on the number of diners and the intended cooking method.
+Do you need advice on specific weights?
+Specialists can calculate exact quantities based on the number of diners and the planned culinary preparation.

 Dried cod